 of propaganda in support of the planned costly development, including the

 repeating of an implausible claim originally made by former Manitoba Premier Doer that hydroelectric power is “Manitoba’s oil”...", wrote Lane.

-The cost and revenue forecasts behind Hydro's massive expansion plans should be taken with a grain of salt, except that they're not worth a grain of
+The cost and revenue forecasts behind Hydro's massive expansion plans should be taken with a grain of salt, except that they're not worth a grain of salt, Lane said.